 Disclosure omission Adjusted?
-Note 26 Provisions In the draft accounts the total per the disclosure note for provisions did not agree to the balance sheet.
+Note 26 Provisions n the draft accounts the total per the disclosure note for provisions did not agree to the balance sheet.
 Amendment agreed to the disclosure note increasing the total by £168k. ✓ The financial statements were first published in July 2022.
 Our audit work was performed on a revised set of accounts received in January 23.
 We noted that the following disclosures were not updated from previous versions: ✓ Note 31: Capital expenditure and capital financing Note 35: Cash Flow Statement - Adjustments made to Net Surplus or deficit on the provision of services for non-cash movements.
-Note 35 and 36 Cash Flow statement Х At these notes the following prior year figures were incorrect; Management has Note 35 - Derecognition of NCA - reported value = £3851k, correct value = 5805k agreed to adjust - to be included in the next Note 36 - Capital Grants credited to surplus - reported value = £5791k , correct value = £5051k version.
-Note 36 - Proceeds from sale of PPE - reported value = £1962k , correct value = £3551k Various minor changes to amounts and narrative at other disclosure notes ✓
+Note 35 and 36 Cash Flow statement ✓ At these notes the following prior year figures were incorrect; Note 35 - Derecognition of NCA - reported value = £3851k, correct value = 5805k Note 36 - Capital Grants credited to surplus - reported value = £5791k , correct value = £5051k Note 36 - Proceeds from sale of PPE - reported value = £1962k , correct value = £3551k Various minor changes to amounts and narrative at other disclosure notes ✓